SUBMISSIONS ARE OPEN AT ALL TIMES!

 Scan final art in 300 DPI, TIFF format, grey scale.

-Add text in Photoshop and send PSD files.
+Add text in Photoshop and send individual PSD files for each page.

 No. of pages: Between 20-40 pages, if you want to be included in the profit-sharing.
 This includes space for titles.
 Lesser than that is fine, but you won’t be part of the profit-sharing.